Sakhawat71/Blog-Project-a3/README.md

 ## Features

 1. **User Management**
     - User registration and login.
-   - Admin can block users.

 2. **Blog Management**
     - Create, update, delete blogs.
     - Public API to fetch blogs with search, filter, and sort options.

+3. **Admin Actions**
+    - Admin can block a user by updating the `isBlocked` property to `true`.
+    - Admin can delete any blog by its ID.

 ---